Frontier-Makerspace/Vibe-XR-101/README.md

 ### **Class 5A — Unreal Engine 5 Essentials**
 - Unreal project structure
 - Actors, components, levels
-- Importing assets
+- Importing assets from AI pipelines
 - Lighting and scene composition
+- Using Cline to explore and explain UE projects

-**Outcome:** A playable UE5 scene.
+**Outcome:** A playable UE5 scene you understand.
 **Link:** _Coming soon_

 ---

 ### **Class 6A — Unreal MCP + Cline**
-- How Cline reasons about Unreal projects
+- How Unreal MCP works
-- Asking Cline to inspect, explain, and modify scenes
+- Letting Cline inspect and reason about your project
-- AI-assisted iteration without chaos
+- Modifying scenes, logic, and assets with AI assistance
+- Avoiding “AI chaos” through scoped reasoning

-**Outcome:** AI-native Unreal workflows.
+**Outcome:** AI-native Unreal workflows that feel safe and powerful.
 **Link:** _Coming soon_

 ---